 - A published author was not able to publish her newest book under her own name.

-- People are being shamed as racists in the media simply because they have the name Karen.
+- People are being piled-on on social media simply because they have the name Karen.

 - People are being excluded from groups and public places by "No Karen" signs on stores, restaurants, Facebook groups, and more.